SlimEdge: Performance and Device Aware Distributed DNN Deployment on Resource-Constrained Edge Hardware: Methodology

-To accelerate convergence, the minimum pruning required to satisfy per-device memory limits was computed through direct scaling.
-Given a target model size, the necessary pruning fraction $p_v$ was determined by scaling the model size proportional to the ratio of the memory budget to the total model size (Equation \ref{eq: min-pruning-eq}).
-This yields a feasible lower bound on pruning for each view efficiently.
+To accelerate convergence, the minimum pruning required to satisfy per-device memory limits was computed using the Newton-Raphson method \citep{raphson_analysis_1697}.
+Here, $p_v$ is the ratio of filters pruned to the number of filters present in the original model.
+Given a target model size, the necessary pruning ratio $p_v$ was determined iteratively using the Newton-Raphson method.
+For each view v, let $p_v\in\left[0,1\right]$ be the pruning ratio (0 = unpruned, larger = more pruning) and $M_v$ the device memory budget at the view.
+The minimum pruning for device $v$ is defined as the smallest pruning that satisfies the memory constraint as in Equation \ref{eq:eq-3}: